rranelli/rranelli.github.io/_posts/08-02-2015-composable-validations.md

 to be.

 We can also see our `Validated` Monad as an instance of the [Writer Monad](http://learnyouahaskell.com/for-a-few-monads-more).
-The writer Monad allows one to "log" the result of operations.
+The writer Monad allows one to 'log' the result of operations.

 As you can see, knowing these Algebras allows one to think in a higher level of abstraction:

--   "Oh, I need to append intermediate values of a chained computation.
-I better use the Writer Monad"
+-   'Oh, I need to append intermediate values of a chained computation.
+I better use the Writer Monad'

--   "Oh yeah, some intermediate state has to be passed between these calls, better use the State Monad"
+-   'Oh yeah, some intermediate state has to be passed between these calls, better use the State Monad'

--   "These two values need to be combined into one.
+-   'These two values need to be combined into one.
 I don't need to be concerned on **how** they do it.
-Let me ask for a Monoid/Semigroup instead"
+Let me ask for a Monoid/Semigroup instead'

 Also, remember how we used `Array#reduce` to apply the chain of validators in our refactored `RealWorldValidator` ?
 There is also a typeclass for that:
 [Data.Foldable](https://hackage.haskell.org/package/base-4.7.0.2/docs/Data-Foldable.html) in Haskell, with `Array#reduce` being equivalent to `foldl`.
 Lists are instances of `Foldable` and hence we can use them, but we could easily define our own `Foldable` for validation purposes.